With our app, your smartphone can read your prescription labels out loud to you. It can even translate them into your language of choice!

 How the prescription labels appear when the pharmacist prints this out during the dispensing of the patient’s prescription.
 Both labels are placed on the patient’s medication.

-The Our Pills Talk Medication Safety App QR Barcodes are also printed out on the patient’s repeat prescription form, in the right vertical column.
+The Our Pills Talk Medicine Safety App QR Barcodes are also printed out on the patient’s repeat prescription form, in the right vertical column.

 The old way